spatie/laravel-permission/docs/basic-usage/blade-directives.md

 ## Permissions
 This package doesn't add any **permission**-specific Blade directives.
-Instead, use Laravel's native `@can` directive to check if a user has a certain permission.
+Instead, use Laravel's native `@can` directive to check if a user has a certain permission (whether you gave them that permission directly or if you granted it indirectly via a role):

 ```php
 @can('edit articles')